batden/esteem/README.md

 This creates a new hidden folder named **.esteem** in your home directory.

-Please copy the file esteem.sh from this new folder to the download folder.
+Copy the esteem.sh file from the new .esteem folder to your download folder.

-Now change to the download folder and make the script executable:
+Navigate to the download folder and make the script executable:

 ```bash
 chmod +x esteem.sh
 ```

-Then issue the following command:
+Run the following command:

 ```bash
 ./esteem.sh
 ```

-On subsequent runs, open a terminal and simply type:
+On subsequent runs, open a terminal and run:

 ```bash
 esteem.sh